scribe-security/docs/docs/valint/policies.md

 ```
 </details>

-## SLSA Framework module - Coming Soon!
+## SLSA Framework rule - Coming Soon!

-The SLSA Framework module enforces Levels 1 to 3 of SLSA Specifications.
+The SLSA Framework rule enforces Levels 1 to 3 of SLSA Specifications.
 For example, Branch Protection and Build Provenance requirements can be enforced.
-SLSA Framework module requires a SLSA provenance object as well as Security Posture evidence.
+SLSA Framework rule requires a SLSA provenance object as well as Security Posture evidence.

-## Third-Party module - Coming Soon!
+## Third-Party rule - Coming Soon!

-The Third-Party module enforces requirements on any third-party scan, reports or settings that may be required internally or externally.
+The Third-Party rule enforces requirements on any third-party scan, reports or settings that may be required internally or externally.
 For example, the NPM Audit result, Synk or Sonarqube scans, not only should pass but also be exposed as compliance evidence.

 ## Default policy

 When no policy configuration is found, the signed artifact policy is used.

 By default, the following command runs a signature and identity verification on the target provided: